-Baltimore officials are warning of heavy traffic downtown Saturday as the city hosts the Maryland Cycling Classic, an Orioles home game marking a Cal Ripken milestone and a sold-out Benson Boone concert at CFG Bank Arena.
+Baltimore officials are warning of heavy traffic Saturday as the city hosts the Maryland Cycling Classic, an Orioles home game marking a Cal Ripken milestone and a sold-out Benson Boone concert at CFG Bank Arena.

 “This is a major city with major city events.
 There will be traffic,” Mayor Brandon Scott said at a news conference Wednesday, encouraging drivers to consult the Waze app before making their way downtown this weekend.